What should I bring to family camp?

 What about cabin-sharing?

 Though most of the cabins have two distinct sides to them offering some privacy, we have found it works best when those sharing a cabin know each other prior to family camp (though it is not a requirement!) because of the close quarters and shared bathroom.
-Let us know if you’d like to share a cabin if you’re booking as a group or with another family!
+Let us know if you’d like to share a cabin as we offer a group discount rate!

 What is the parking and driving policy on campus?